Difference Between Depreciation and Devaluation

 Timing It can occur spontaneously and is responsive to economic factors.
 It can be implemented at a specific time chosen by the government or central bank.

 Impact on Economy Can have both positive and negative effects, depending on the economic context.
-Intended to provide short-term benefits for the economy, particularly in terms of trade and competitiveness.
+Intended to provide short-term economic benefits, particularly in terms of trade and competitiveness.

 Implication for Trade May improve the trade balance by making exports more competitive.
 It can directly impact international trade by altering the cost of imports and exports.